aplsimple/mulster/README.md

   * `-mode regexp--` to match regexp pattern and call `regsub`

+      Note: IN= line is to be found, OUT= line is to substitute, according to the regexp syntax accepted in Tcl.

+      Note: With regexp and regsub, only one line is of use to IN=/OUT= block.

   * `-mode regexp-all` to match regexp pattern and call `regsub -all`

   * `-mode regexp-nocase` to match regexp pattern and call `regsub -nocase`